$0 Quebec Adoption Quick-Start Checklist

 Most Canadians assume adoption is governed by an "Adoption Act."
 In nine provinces, that assumption is basically correct.
 In Quebec, it is wrong — and the difference matters enormously to any family starting the process.

-Quebec adoption is codified in Book Two, Title Four of the Code civil du Québec (CCQ), specifically Articles 543 to 584.
+Quebec adoption is codified in Book Two, Title Four of the Code civil du Québec (CCQ), specifically Articles 543 to 584.6.
 There is no standalone Adoption Act.
 Instead, adoption is treated as a modification to filiation — the legally recognized chain of kinship that defines a person's civil status from birth.
-When a Quebec court issues an adoption judgment, it is not merely granting custody; it is rewriting a fundamental record of personhood.
+When a Quebec court issues an adoption judgment, it is not merely granting custody; it is changing a fundamental civil-status relationship.

 Understanding this framework before you contact a CISSS, attend an orientation session, or consult a lawyer will save you significant confusion and money.